Information for patients

 Foods that should be avoided include:

-- large pieces of fruit, fibrous fruit or fruit that is too hard to be mashed with a fork or dried fruit.
+- Large pieces of fruit, fibrous fruit or dried fruit that is too hard to be mashed with a fork.

-- choose foods without skins, for example, skin on meats such as sausages or chicken, or on fruit.
+- Choose foods without skins, for example, avoid skin on meats such as sausages or chicken, or on fruit with skins.

 Quick meal ideas

-- small moist pieces of soft pasta in a creamy or tomato based sauce, for example, macaroni cheese, spaghetti bolognaise or ravioli.
+- Small 4mm sized, moist pieces of soft pasta in a creamy or tomato based sauce, for example, macaroni cheese, spaghetti bolognaise or ravioli.
 Some dishes may require mashing or blending.

 Dessert and nourishing snack ideas